jonnylangefeld/jonnylangefeld.com/_posts/2020-10-28-how-to-write-a-go-api-the-ultimate-guide.md

 The [openapi V3](https://swagger.io/specification/) specification is the industry standard and a great way to document your API for your users.
 However, you don't want to end up writing an independent yaml or json file, that you have to update anytime you change something in your API.
 On top of that it would be great if other developers working on the code have the same documentation of a given API function available. [http-swagger](https://github.com/swaggo/http-swagger) comes in to fix these problems.
 The source-of-truth of your API documentation will remain in the docstrings of your handlers, but will be automatically rendered into an openapi spec and displayed via the swagger-ui.
 Let's look into how it works.

-You might have seen docstrings, that look similar to this
+You might have seen docstrings that look similar to this
 ```go
 // GetArticle renders the article from the context
 // @Summary Get article by id